 If my proposals are radical, I trust they will be sufficiently radical.
 My Catholic faith as well as my American patriotism demand no less from me.

-_Scott Appleby is director of Notre Dame's Joan B. Kroc Institute for International Peace Studies_.
+Scott Appleby, former director of Notre Dame's Joan B. Kroc Institute for International Peace Studies, is now dean of the Keough School of Global Affairs.